t4th/win32-gui-wrapper/README.md

 ## Experimental win32 GUI wrapper in C++
 This is fun little project I did when learning win32 GUI API and C++.
 I was pretty satisfied with the result, but it was just prove of concept learning material, and it was never supposed to reach 1.0.
-Still it is now good source of some win32 gui API examples.
-I remember being the most proud of re-sizing and MDI :).
+Still, it is now good source of some win32 API examples.
+I remember being the most proud of working re-sizing and MDI :).

 ## Update
 1/7/2021
-I have created this code when I was pretty much C++ beginner and Win32 was already called ancient and even though I got some stars ;).
+I have created this project when I was pretty much C++ beginner and Win32 was already called ancient.
+Still, I got some stars recently, which motivated me to check it again :).
+Since I am way more experienced than 10 years ago, I found quite the amount of bugs and bad practices, which hopefully I will fix in my spare time.
-Since I made it was almost almost 10 years ago my coding style and knowledge evolved accordingly and I decided to clean it up a bit.
-There are quite the bugs and bad practices in this project, but hopefully I will clean some in free time.

 ## Goal
 My original goal was to wrap native Windows C code with C++ classes like in Borland C++ Builder (now Embarcadero).